CBWN Board of Directors

 Richard H. Johnson is a geological engineer who worked in the petroleum industry prior to moving to the Slocan Valley.
 He and his wife Susan continue to run their consulting company which, among other things, teaches water analysis interpretation.
 After arriving in the W. Kootenay in 2007, Richard started the Slocan Lake Research Center to encourage and pursue research into the natural sciences and was one of the founders of the Slocan Wetland Assessment and Monitoring Project (SWAMP).
 He belongs to several volunteer organizations and was previously on the CBWN Steering Committee.
 He does hydrogeological studies, aquifer mapping, satellite image interpretation and is interested in building local capacity, not only in science, but all aspects of community life.

-Thea Rodgers is currently the Program Coordinator with Lake Windermere Ambassadors.
+Thea Rodgers recently transitioned from Program Coordinator with Lake Windermere Ambassadors and headed to the West Coast.
 Thea has also worked with Wildsafe BC and the City of Cranbrook WaterSmart program.
-In her current role, she coordinates Lake Windermere Ambassadors program operations, including water quality sampling and analysis, environmental stewardship education, public outreach, and communications, as well as managing the organization.
+With the Lake Windermere Ambassadors, she managed program operations, including water quality sampling and analysis, environmental stewardship education, public outreach, and communications, as well as the overall organization.
 Thea earned a BSc in Applied Biology (Honours) from the University of British Columbia.
 While there, she worked as a research assistant with UBC Faculty of Land and Food Systems as well as the Environmental Mechanics Research Group in the Faculty of Engineering.
+Thea will be departing from the Board at our Spring AGM.

 Maggie Romuld is a freelance professional biologist currently working as a science writer and communicator at Flatland Environmental.
 Maggie’s volunteer hours are dedicated to water resources and in addition to CBWN she volunteers with CaNOE: Canadian Network for Ocean Education and the Canadian Water Resources Association.
 She has also served as the Executive Director of SEAWA: South East Alberta Watershed Alliance and instructed university-level geography and biology courses for over 20 years.
 Known as “rivrchik” on Twitter, she studied riparian habitats and wetland ecology for most of her academic career and is now thrilled to live a stone’s throw from the Columbia Wetlands.
 She is out on the water as much as possible!